fremail/lumen-nested-route-groups/readme.md

 );
 ```

-### After these simple steps you can use nested rote groups in your application!
+### After these simple steps you can use nested route groups in your application!

 ## Example of using this lib